Shipmates Forever: Plot

-Dick Melville (Powell) and June Blackburn (Keeler) meet during a naval review in New York Harbor.
+Dick Melville and June Blackburn meet during a naval review in New York Harbor.
 Though both come from Navy families, Dick pursues a singing career and June, her father and brother both having been killed in the war, has vowed never to marry a Navy man.
-Admiral Melville (Stone), Dick's father, is the new superintendent of the Naval Academy and his dearest wish is that his son follow in his footsteps as a naval officer.
+Admiral Melville, Dick's father, is the new superintendent of the Naval Academy and his dearest wish is that his son follow in his footsteps as a naval officer.
 He maneuvers Dick into enrolling as a midshipman by accusing him of being afraid of failing the entrance exams.

 Though with no intent of accepting a commission, Dick passes the tests, however he finds he cannot turn down the appointment because it would disappoint his father.
-Dick's roommates are "Sparks" Brown (Alexander), a radio operator from the South; "Coxswain" Lawrence (Arledge), a sailor appointed from the fleet; and "Cowboy" Lincoln (Acuff), from the West.
+Dick's roommates are "Sparks" Brown, a radio operator from the South; "Coxswain" Lawrence, a sailor appointed from the fleet; and "Cowboy" Lincoln, from the West.
 All of the plebes receive hazing from the upperclassmen, but Dick is a special target of teasing because of his father and his fame as a singer.

 Dick hates the academy and decides to leave until June encourages him to finish what he started.
 Academically, he is at the head of his class, but he has made no friends.
 Dick sticks it out but the admiral worries about his isolation, as one of the goals of the academy is to create bonds between the midshipmen.
 Coxswain flunks out of school and castigates Dick for his attitude.
 After June moves to New York to become a professional dancer, Dick is more alone than ever.
 June returns for the annual Ring Dance but Dick finds excuses not to allow her the tradition of placing his class ring on his finger.

 During Dick's final summer cruise, Coxswain is one of the ship's crew and proudly informs his former roommates that he has been accepted for readmission to the academy.
 His love of the Navy makes Dick uncomfortable and he places his ring on his finger one night on deck.
 During gunnery training, one of the ship's steam lines bursts and starts a boiler fire.
 Coxswain tries to shut off the fuel leads and is overcome by smoke and fire.
 Although Dick tries to save him, Coxswain is killed.
 Both men are badly burned and Dick is recognized as the survivor by his class ring.
 When he finally returns to the academy, Dick is greeted enthusiastically by his classmates.
 He proudly leads the Brigade of Midshipmen at the graduation parade, about to become a new ensign.